Alibaba options active in U.S. trading debut

 Overall, about 22 percent of shares available for borrowing were being used for short bets, according to data from Markit.

-TradeKing's Overby expects implied volatility for Alibaba's options to come in and go somewhere towards the 30-25 percent level over the next week.
+TradeKing's Overby expects implied volatility for Alibaba's options to come in and go somewhere toward the 30-25 percent level over the next week.

 At a size of more than $25 billion, Alibaba's IPO is ranked as the world's biggest with some 368 million shares.